-An aerobic session means swimming at a steady pace with a maximum HR of 140/150 bpm for 20/30 minutes without altering your stroke.
-A threshold session does not last as long (10/20 minutes) and you should keep your heart rate at between 150-170 bpm.
+The first is an aerobic session, which involves swimming at a steady pace with a maximum HR of 140-150 beats per minute (bpm) for 20-30 minutes without altering your stroke.
+The other kind is a threshold session, which does not last as long (10-20 minutes), and you should keep your heart rate between 150 and 170 bpm.

 This set is an aerobic session with a threshold session as the main set.
 You can monitor your heart rate by taking your pulse on your neck and using a stopwatch or by wearing a heart rate monitor.